-The narrow absorption lines are simple, resolved, and symmetric.
-Aside from O VI they appear to be unsaturated.
-The broad absorption troughs are more complex.
-They appear to be fully saturated, with profiles determined by variations in the covering factor as a function of velocity.
-Deep troughs like Ly $\alpha$ , C IV, O VI, and S VI have almost exactly the same asymmetric profile shape- steeper on the blue side, shallower on the red side.
-Even lines of low abundance elements like P V have doublet ratios of ~1:1, and so are saturated, even when the line has a lot equivalent width.
-We point readers to Appendix Table 5 for a summary of the equivalent width (EW) and other empirical properties of the narrow and broad absorption lines from observations on 2020-12-18.
-To determine whether the absorbing gas in each case covers all the emission (e.g. lines and continuum), or just the continuum, or fractions of each, we look in detail at the narrow N V and O VI doublets.
-Fig. 4left shows that the red transition of the N V doublet is deeper than the blue transition.
-However, our full emission model (that accounts for the broad N V absorption trough) shows that, compared to the unabsorbed overlying emission, the blue transition is indeed slightly deeper.
+empirical properties of the narrow and broad absorption lines from observations on 2020 December 18.

+To determine whether the absorbing gas in each case covers all of the emission (e.g., lines and continuum), or just the continuum, or fractions of each, we look in detail at the narrow N v and O VI doublets.
+The left panel of Figure 4 shows that the red transition of the N v doublet is deeper than the blue transition.
+However, our full emission model (that accounts for the broad N v absorption trough) shows that, compared to the unabsorbed overlying emission, the blue transition is indeed slightly deeper.
 In fact, it has exactly the same depth as the continuum.
 Although this is not a definitive interpretation, it implies that the narrow emission covers only the continuum and not the broad-line emission.

-Similarly, Fig. 4-right illustrates the same behavior for O VI.
-In this case the blue transition of the O VI doublet falls within the red trough of the broad O VI absorption.
+Similarly, the right panel of Figure 4illustrates the same behavior for O VI.
+In this case, the blue transition of the O VI doublet falls within the red trough of the broad O VI absorption.
 At first glance, the red transition of the doublet again appears deeper than the blue, but when the depth of the blue line is measured relative to the full emission model, we see that both lines are consistent with saturation at full coverage of only the continuum.
 The residual emission below the bottom of the blue line equals the modeled intensity of the overlying broad-line emission as if that emission is unabsorbed.

-Similar arguments apply to the broad O VI absorption troughs.
+Similar arguments apply to the broad OVI absorption troughs.
 Relative to the continuum emission, they both have the same depth.
 However, that depth is shallower than the continuum strength, indicating that the broad lines are saturated, but that they only partially cover the continuum.

-We do not show the same level of detail for C IV, Si IV, P V, or S VI, but Fig. 2 shows that the regions surrounding these doublets are strongly dominated by continuum emission.
+We do not show the same level of detail for C IV, Si IV, P V, or S VI, but Figure 2 shows that the regions surrounding these doublets are strongly dominated by continuum emission.
 We therefore measure column densities assuming that both the broad and narrow absorption lines cover only the continuum emission.

-For S VI the depths of the blue and red transitions have close to a 2:1 ratio and appear to be nearly optically thin.
+For S VI, the depths of the blue and red transitions have close to a 2:1 ratio and appear to be nearly optically thin.
 The broad absorption troughs in S VI have equal depths and appear to be nearly saturated, but they only partially cover the continuum.
 Like S VI, the broad troughs in C IV and P V appear to be saturated, and only partially cover the continuum.
 Si IV shows only broad absorption troughs.
 The red transition in Si IV is shallower than the blue, indicating that the doublet is unsaturated.
 This yields a reliable measure of both the column density and the covering factor using the doublet method of Barlow & Sargent (1997).

 Table 6 gives our measurements of the ionic column densities for both the narrow and the broad absorption troughs, using the apparent optical depth (AOD) method of Savage & Sembach (1991).
-We assume they both only cover the continuum and not the overlying broad line emission.
-For the narrow absorption lines, we assume that the covering factor is 100%, $f_c = 1$ , and uniform in velocity.
-For each line we give a best measured value, and quote a $2\sigma$ lower limit ( $\Delta\chi^2 = 3.82$ ) from the best-fit $\chi^2$ value or the value from direct integration of the line profile normalized by the continuum emission, whichever is lower.
-Upper limits are also reported at $2\sigma$ ( $\Delta\chi^2 = 3.82$ ).
+We assume they both only cover the continuum and not the overlying broad-line emission.
+For the narrow absorption lines, we assume that the covering factor is 100%, $f_c = 1$, and uniform in velocity.
+For each line, we give a best measured value, and quote a 2σ lower limit ($\Delta \chi^2 = 3.82$) from the best-fit χ^2 value or the value from direct integration of the line profile normalized by the continuum emission, whichever is lower.
+Upper limits are also reported at 2σ ($\Delta \chi^2 = 3.82$).